RickHPotter/finance.rb/README.md

   - ⌛ The first form should be for `Cards`.
   - ⌛ The second form should be for `Entities`.
   - ⌛ The third form should be for `Categories`.
+- Extra:
+  - ✅ Create an import service.

 ### GAARA-12/fe-04: Finish the MVP